volcanicminds/playbook/contact-us.md

 Volcanic Minds is always seeking highly motivated professionals to join our amazing team.
 If you are a candidate and are  looking for a challenging and rewarding opportunity, you are invited to send CV and a short presentation to [hr@volcanicminds.com](mailto:hr@volcanicminds.com).
 Please note that our company is highly selective in our hiring process, and we only consider candidates who demonstrate exceptional skills and a strong passion for their work.

-To ensure that they have a complete understanding of our company culture and expectations, we require that all applicants thoroughly read our playbook before sending their application.
-This document outlines our values, goals, and standards, and we believe that it is an essential tool for success within our team.

 **Pay attention:** it's essential that you thoroughly read this playbook before proceeding.
+This is an essential tool for success within our team.

 ## How to become a partner